 11. Take Advantage of Standby and Waitlist Options

-Airlines sometimes let people fly standby or get on a waitlist when a flight is already full.
-Getting on a flight isn't a sure thing, but if your schedule isn't set in stone, it could save you some cash.
+Airlines sometimes let people fly standby or join a waitlist when a flight is full.
+You might not get on the flight.
+But if your plans can change, it can save money.

 12. Avoid Peak Holiday Periods